 - Taco Seasoning– feel free to use one packet of store-bought taco seasoning, however, I LOVE making homemade taco seasoning because you can control all the added ingredients and really enhance the flavor.

 - Queso– I love using Queso Blanco as it is flavorful and creamy.
 Most of the time, you’ll find recipes using only shredded Cheddar cheese.
 Although that is a great option too, adding the queso really brings these nachos to the next level.
-We love using my leftover homemade queso and even Velveeta when short on time.
+We love using my leftover homemade white queso and even Velveeta when short on time.

 - Cheddar Cheese– freshly shredded is best as compared to the pre-shredded bags as they have an additive that coats the cheese to prevent clumping and it doesn’t melt as easily.
 Feel free to use Pepper Jack or Monterey Jack.